Advertisement

 Try generics

-Generic drugs are made with the same active ingredients as name brands and they undergo rigorous FDA testing before becoming available.
+Generic drugs are made with the same active ingredients as name brands.
+They undergo rigorous testing by the United States Food & Drug Administration (FDA) before becoming available to patients.
 If you haven’t tried them because you’re worried about “getting what you pay for,” know that generics aren’t cheaper because of quality.
-Name brands cost more because they’re the first version of the drug and the company had to pay for all of the expensive, early safety studies.
+Name brands cost more because they’re the first version of the drug and the company had to pay for the expensive, early safety studies.

 Check generic prices at chain stores.
 They tend to offer impressive deals when you pay out-of-pocket.
-If you’re a member, Sam’s Club even fills some prescriptions for free.
+If you’re a member, warehouse club stores often fill some generic prescriptions for a steep discount—or even for free.

 elderly woman speaking with doctor